 Public Communications Plans: Next, as soon as reasonably possible, at the onset of a disaster or PSPS event, each wireless provider shall post, and update at least daily, on its website a map of outages and service impacts, a description of any outage impacts in the specified areas, and the expected restoration time.
 This information shall be distributed to impacted customers and the general public by posting relevant information on the wireless provider's website and social media accounts, by sharing information with local media, and by providing updates to local and state elected officials and public safety stakeholders.
-We additionally agree with consumer advocates, and further require that providers must follow customer outreach best practices we adopted in D.19-08-025.314 a general notification to customers in Tier 2 and Tier 3 High Fire Threat Districts in advance of fire season each year about potential impacts to their service that may be caused as result of wildfire and PSPS events.
-In addition, upon receiving notice from an electric utility that a PSPS event will occur, wireless providers must alert the subscribers in the impacted community of any likely service impacts.
-315 For notifications to emergency responders, we defer to Cal OES's implementation of SB 670.
+We additionally agree with consumer advocates, and further require that providers must follow customer outreach best practices we adopted in D.19-08-025.321

+We agree with TURN that it is necessary to provide customers advanced notification about potential impacts.
+Therefore, we require providers to provide a general notification to customers in Tier 2 and Tier 3 High Fire Threat Districts in advance of fire season each year about potential impacts to their service that may be caused as result of wildfire and PSPS events.
+In addition, upon receiving notice from an electric utility that a PSPS event will occur, wireless providers must alert the subscribers in the impacted community of service impacts.
+322 For notifications to emergency responders, we defer to Cal OES's implementation of SB 670.